-Senior Business Seminar II: Career Planning & Personal Management DGMD411 2 credits
+Senior Business Seminar II: Career Planning & Personal Management

 Continuing from the first semester, students learn more about job availability.
 They practice interviewing techniques, write a professional resume, and document and organize their work to create appropriate reels and portfolios, with the goal of packaging and presenting themselves to employers.